DalRiDiego/unitn-competitiveprogramming/README.md

 ## Material
 * **Solutions:**
   * You can find some solutions of the ACM-ICPC and maybe more contests in this repository.
-I promise I will comment every solution.
+I promise I will try to put a small description of the idea behind the solution every time.
 * **Books (only freely available):**
   * [Competitive Programmer’s Handbook](http://disi.unitn.it/~montreso/acm-icpc/CompetitiveProgrammersHandbook.pdf)
   * [Competitive Programming 1](http://www.comp.nus.edu.sg/~stevenha/myteaching/competitive_programming/cp1.pdf)